 Our specialised and high-volume business requires us to maintain close contact with clients.
 Apart from events that can be determined objectively, such as when a loan is in arrears, or when a borrower fails to meet disclosure duties, the first signs of potential problems comprise a series of soft factors.

 The responsible loan manager is informed of such soft factors, for example, by analysing performance reports.
-If there is evidence of events that could hamper the continuity of payments, the exposure is placed on the internal watch list.
+If there is evidence of events that could hamper the continuity of payments, the exposure is flagged in line with the risks involved.